entur/owasp-orb/README.md

   owasp: entur/owasp@0.0.x
 ```

-where `x` is the latests version from [the orb registry](https://circleci.com/orbs/registry/orb/entur/owasp).
+where `x` is the latest version from [the orb registry](https://circleci.com/orbs/registry/orb/entur/owasp).

 ## Gradle